Zhang-Henry/zhang-henry.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, there!
 I'm Hanrong Zhang (张涵容), a Ph.D.
-Student in Computer Science at the University of Illinois Chicago, fortunate to be advised by Prof. [Philip S. Yu](https://scholar.google.com/citations?user=D0lL1r0AAAAJ).
+Student in Computer Science at the University of Illinois Chicago, fortunate to be advised by Prof. [Philip S. Yu](https://scholar.google.com/citations?user=D0lL1r0AAAAJ) (IEEE/ACM Fellow).
 Prior to this, I received my MEng degree in Computer Engineering from Zhejiang University.
 I was also a research scientist intern at Alibaba Group.

 I work closely with Prof. [Yongfeng Zhang](https://yongfeng.me/) at Rutgers University and Prof. [Shiqing Ma](https://people.cs.umass.edu/~shiqingma/) at the University of Massachusetts Amherst.